cooljoe95/Chess/README.md

 ```

 ## Rules
+For people already familiar with chess, this game does not implement Castling and En-passant and you can skip this section.

 The goal of the game is to get your opponent's king before they get yours.
 Two of your pieces may not occupy the same space at the same time.
 For sliding pieces, you are not able to pass your piece to get an opponent's piece behind it.
 You are able to capture your opponents pieces as long as the piece is in your moves list.

 | Piece         | Name | Moves           |
 | ------------- | :----------: | -------------|